 That being said, if you also want to gain a little muscle while also losing fat, incorporating some heavy weight, lower repetition sets will still be a good thing to do.
 As stated before, increasing your strength will help you gain muscle as you’ll be able to lift more and with bigger muscles, your body will naturally burn more calories in your day-to-day life.

-But as a general rule of thumb, we would say that most people can benefit from incorporating all rep ranges into their training if possible.
+As a general rule of thumb, we would say that most people can benefit from incorporating all rep ranges into their training if possible.

 This will help to ensure that you’re stimulating all the different muscle fibers, which will lead to more overall growth in the long run.